What happens on results day

 If you decide you no longer want to go to university at all

-If you want to withdraw your application, you should get in touch with the admissions team for your course using the contact details on Course Search.
+If you want to withdraw your application altogether, you should get in touch with the admissions team for your course using the contact details on Course Search.

 Appealing your exam results

 If you’re unhappy with one or more of your grades and intend to appeal your result, you should speak to your school or college and email the admissions team for your course using the contact details on Course Search.
-If your grades change following your appeal, and you now meet the conditions of your offer, we’ll typically hold your place until 4 September 2024, excluding courses within the schools of Medicine, Dentistry and Healthcare who are operating a deadline of 31 August.
-However, we can’t guarantee that we’ll be able to accept you for 2024 entry if the course you’ve applied for is full.
+If your grades change following your appeal, and you now meet the conditions of your offer, we’ll typically hold your place until 3 September 2025, excluding clinical courses within the schools of Medicine, Dentistry and Healthcare, for which the deadline is 31 August 2025.
+However, we can’t guarantee that we’ll be able to accept you for 2025 entry if the course you’ve applied for is full.

 Contacting us